 Addressing modern needs at airports, the architects faced a daunting challenge: ensuring the same ‘liveability’ that Copenhagen has become world-renowned for, in terms of efficiency but also unpretentiousness and comfort.
 To maintain a strong national identity, Zeso applied a material composition consisting mainly of warm, natural materials and an overall simplicity.

-“When thinking about the areas around the gates, we wanted to create a variety of integrated seating, pieces that became part of the landscape, without too much interference,” says Hannah Lyons, Interior Designer at Zeso Architects, “With that intention, we were looking to specify a tough, modular seat that was approachable from all directions.”
+“When thinking about the gate areas, we wanted to offer variety to the passenger with a furniture system that becomes a part of the landscape – complimenting the architecture while offering a unique passenger experience,” says Hannah Lyons, Interior Designer at Zeso Architects, “With that intention, we were looking to specify a durable, modular seat that was approachable from all directions.”

 The sofa’s playful character also feeds into the narrative of the family area.
 With tough wear and tear, Runway is tailored to be durable for children and for parents to feel at ease.
 “We did comprehensive studies on the gate area and found that to serve the actual need of modern travellers, a variety of seats are needed.
 The Runway sofas became that perfect transition between sitting areas and a children’s break out space.”